 Be that as it may, she came back to the blogosphere with a bang!
-She hunted for a web hosting plan, got it, and the last time I’ve checked, her blog has a Google Page Rank 3.
+She hunted for a web hosting plan, got it, a WordPress maintenance service, got it and the last time I’ve checked, her blog has a Google Page Rank 3.
 Brag-worthy moment: she did this in less than a year!

 It goes without saying that free blogs have their downsides, as well.
 The following scenario I’ve just described, is one of them.